Learning Dynamic Rope Manipulation Using Task-Level Iterative Learning Control: Introduction

 \section{Introduction}

 Dynamic manipulation of deformable objects is a challenging domain for both robots and humans.
-Deformable objects such as ropes and cloth have many unactuated degrees of freedom, and are expensive to model accurately.
+Deformable objects such as ropes and cloth have many unactuated degrees of freedom and are expensive to model accurately.
 We enable a robot to learn the dynamic task of tying a \textit{flying knot} as seen in \cref{fig:flying_knot}.
-This task is performed on a rope by executing a one-handed upward and twisting motion to form a loop and then arcing to strike near the end of the rope to flip it into the loop and completing a knot (\cref{fig:flying_knot}).
+This task is performed on a rope by executing a one-handed upward and twisting motion to form a loop and then arcing to strike near the end of the rope to flip it into the loop, completing a knot.

-We adapt Iterative Learning Control (ILC) to improve a command trajectory through real-world trials.
-ILC is a powerful tool for enabling a robot to improve its performance on hardware, as introduced by \citet{arimoto_bettering_1984}, but we find that typical ILC formulations fail in deformable-object manipulation.
-ILC uses an approximate system model to convert task errors from real trials into command corrections; however, when ILC is learning to track rope target motions, equal weighting of task errors causes learning to fail.
+We adapt Iterative Learning Control (ILC) \cite{1636313} to improve a command trajectory through real-world trials.
+ILC is a powerful tool for enabling a robot to improve its performance, as introduced by \citet{arimoto_bettering_1984}.
+We find that typical ILC formulations fail in deformable-object manipulation.
+Model-based iterative learning control uses an approximate system model to convert task errors from real trials into command corrections.
+When ILC is learning to track rope target motions, however, equal weighting of task errors causes learning to fail.

-We leverage the underutilized Task-Level ILC \cite{12245} with two key features to enable success on deformable objects: \begin{itemize} \item \textbf{Critical point objective:} Instead of weighting trajectory errors equally throughout the task, we focus the robot's attention on the error in achieving a single rope configuration in the trajectory.
-This improves learning performance and enables the transfer of the task across large parameter variations. \item \textbf{Task-level learning:} Our approach corrects the trajectory of state variables of the manipulated object, which goes beyond the usual ILC approach of correcting the robot trajectory. \end{itemize}
+Task-Level ILC uses feedback of task states in addition to or instead of robot states during learning \cite{12245}.
+We leverage Task-Level ILC with two key features to enable success on dynamic rope manipulation: \begin{itemize} \item \textbf{Critical point objective:} Instead of weighting trajectory errors equally throughout the task, we focus the robot's attention on the error in achieving a single rope state in the trajectory.
+This improves learning performance and enables the transfer of the task across large parameter variations. \item \textbf{Object trajectory learning:} Our approach corrects the trajectory of state variables of the manipulated object, which goes beyond the usual ILC approach of correcting the robot trajectory. \end{itemize}